umasse/khcoaching/content/coaching_services.md

 Feeling stuck in certain areas, “busy”, reactive, stressed, or lacking joy and inspiration.

-Struggling to focus on the bigger picture, your purpose, the school's vision.
+Struggling to focus on the bigger picture, your purpose, your organization's vision.

 Giving your best self to work, but lacking presence at home.